yuwzho/acme-fitness-store/azure-spring-apps-enterprise/workshops/azure-spring-apps-enterprise/full/03-workshop-environment-setup/README.md

 - To get the Subscription ID, go to Azure portal, in search bar type subscriptions.
 The results should display your subscription and its id.

 This env file comes with default values that were provided as part of arm template.
 It is recommended to leave the values as-is for the purpose of this workshop.
-If for any reason you updated these default values in the arm template, those values need to be entereted in here.
+If for any reason you updated these default values in the arm template, those values need to be entered in here.

 Now, set the environment: